 The total expenditure for the year was $281,653 of which $218,163 was expended on treatment subsidies.
 As the Society is helmed only by a team of dedicated volunteers and no paid staff, every dollar received benefits the haemophilia member directly.

-Lastly, I wish to thank the healthcare professionals at the Singapore General Hospital, the National University Hospital and the KK Children’s Hospital for their dedication and care of the patients with haemophilia.
-Also my thanks to the Executive Committee for their passion, hard work and commitment to the haemophilia cause.
+In conclusion, I would like to thank the healthcare professionals at Singapore General Hospital, the National University Hospital and the KK Children’s Hospital for their dedication and care of the patients with haemophilia.
+Also to thank my Executive Committee for their hard work, contributions, expertise and volunteering selflessly for the haemophilia cause.
 Together, may we look forward to another fruitful year ahead.